artyomdrobysh/spring-security-jwt/README.md

 # spring-security-jwt

-Applicatoin is built using Spring Boot, Spring Security, OAuth2.
+Application is built using Spring Boot, Spring Security, OAuth2.